Skip to content

 Results are estimates for educational purposes only.
 They do not constitute financial advice.
 Consult a qualified professional before making financial decisions.

-Real assets (property, infrastructure, commodities, gold) historically provide inflation hedge by maintaining real (inflation-adjusted) value.
+Real assets such as property, infrastructure, commodities, and gold are often described as an inflation hedge because, historically, they have tended to maintain their real (inflation-adjusted) value.
 100k in real assets returning 4% real over 20 years with 3% inflation: nominal return ~7.12%, ending value 395k nominal but 219k real - real value approximately doubled.

 Quick example